nadeemlab/SPT/docs/readme.rst

 Overview
 --------
-This a pre-release version of SPT (``spatialprofilingtoolbox``).
+This a pre-release version of SPT, the ``spatialprofilingtoolbox``.

-SPT is a collection of modules that do image analysis computation in the context of histopathology, together with a lightweight framework for deployment of a pipeline comprised of these modules in different runtime contexts (e.g. a High-Performance Cluster or on a single local machine).
+The SPT modules do image analysis computation in the context of histopathology, and a lightweight framework is provided to deploy a pipeline comprised of these modules in different runtime contexts (e.g. a High-Performance Cluster or on a single local machine).

 .. raw:: html